Dubbo Gully loop trail is an 18km, grade 4 hike located in Dharug National Park, New South Wales. The hike should take around 7 hours to complete.

 About the region

-The Dharug National Park is a protected national park that is located in the Central Coast region of New South Wales, in eastern Australia.
+The Dharug National Park is a protected national park that is in the Central Coast region of New South Wales, in eastern Australia.
 The 14,850-hectare national park is situated approximately 58 kilometres north of the Sydney central business district and 25 kilometres west of Gosford.

 Similar trails nearby